Government Pension Fund of Norway: Ethical council

 In 2014, the fund divested from 53 coal companies around the world, including 16 companies in the US (among them Peabody Energy, Arch Coal, and Alpha Natural Resources), 13 companies in India (including Coal India) and 3 companies in China.
 As a result, the total value of the fund's coal holdings fell by 5% to $9.7 billion.
 In 2014, the fund also sold its stakes in 59 out of 90 oil and gas companies in which it holds shares by $30 billion.
-In May 2015, Norwegian political members agreed on the divestment of $945 million of the fund from coal assets.
-By June 2015, a total of $900 billion in coal assets were agreed to be sold, the largest in the 122 affected companies was UK’s SSE, where the fund held $956 million in shares.
+In May 2015, the Norwegian parliament endorsed the divestment of $945 million of the fund from coal assets.
+By June 2015, over $8 billion in coal assets were agreed to be sold, the largest in the 122 affected companies was UK’s SSE, where the fund held $956 million in shares.

 On 8 March 2019, the Ministry of Finance recommended divestiture from its oil and gas exploration and production holdings.
 This came after the August 2017 Lofoten Declaration which demanded leadership in a global fossil fuel phase-out from the countries that can most afford to act, such as Norway.

 Green energy is becoming an important aspect for the Government Pension Fund since fossil fuel stocks simply are not producing as much value as they used to.
 As of 2019, new guidelines will prohibit the fund from investing in companies that produce over 20 million tons of coal annually.
 The fund plans to sell off over $10 billion in stocks from companies using too many fossil fuels.
 In hopes of improving the Norwegian economy, the firm is becoming more environmentally-friendly by investing in companies that promote renewable energy.
 For example, the fund will continue to hold stakes in firms like Shell using renewable energy divisions.

 In March 2021, it was reported that the Government Pension Fund was examining whether companies in the fund had used forced labor from Xinjiang internment camps.

 On 1 December 2021, the fund's head of Governance and Compliance, Carine Smith Ihenacho, told Reuters that companies in its portfolio will be asked to take more specific action on climate change.

 On 11 August 2025, the fund reported it was terminating contracts with asset managers in Israel, as well as divesting portions of its portfolio relating to Israel, following a report that the fund had built a stake in an Israeli jet engine group that provides services to Israel's armed forces.

-Norway's parliament has mandated a review of the ethical guidelines governing the nation's $2.1 trillion sovereign wealth fund, responding to pressure from the United States.
-In September 2025, the U.S. State Department raised concerns regarding the utilization of construction equipment manufactured by Caterpillar by Israeli authorities in Gaza and the occupied West Bank.
-Consequently, the fund divested its shares in Caterpillar on ethical grounds due to the company's backing of Israel.
+Norway's parliament mandated a review of the ethical guidelines governing the nation's $2.1 trillion sovereign wealth fund.
+The fund has divested its shares in Caterpillar, and some Israeli companies, on ethical grounds.